What to Expect from Our Montana Dude Ranch Vacation Packages

 Dinner is served family style in our rustic lodge.
 But I am a vegetarian and I don’t eat gluten?
 That isn’t an issue whatsoever at Covered Wagon!
 We got you covered.
 What kind of food can I expect?
 We call it Ranchero Novelle.
 It is food you would find at a ranch with a touch of fine dining in it.
 We are all about presentation, quality, and quantity.
 One thing is for certain if you go hungry at the Covered Wagon Ranch it is your own fault!
 What about dessert?
 Dessert is plated and tastes even better with a cup of coffee!
 Every night after dinner we have a fire outside the main lodge.
 You decided to skip dessert?
 Well you have a second chance at smores or join Braxton and fill up on Hershey chocolate-because we all know he will be there!
 Take a walk to the barn with us to do “critter check” or take a walk on your own to see the horses (they love the attention).
 Go fly fishing, play a game of horse shoes, soak in the hot tub or continue drinking and mingling with other guests around the campfire.
 Whatever YOU want to do, remember it is YOUR vacation (I promise that won’t be the last time you hear me say that)!
 One thing is for sure, you will have a view of more stars than you’ve ever seen before -the clear skies and the high elevation give you a unique look at the heavens, Montana Style!

 Monday- Coffee is on at 6 and breakfast is served between 7:30-8:30 daily.
 If you are an early riser and the rest of your family aren’t, come join Kurt in the lodge, have a cup of coffee, read the paper, sit by the cozy fire.
 The lodge is your living room.
 A place to relax and trust me nothing is more relaxing than a good book, coffee and a warm fire!
 Anyway, back to breakfast.
-Breakfast is a combination of buffet and to order.
-There are always hot and cold cereals, breads, a fresh baked pastry and fresh fruit on the buffet line, but you also have a menu and place an order with your server.
-There is always a specialty item each day, such as eggs benedict and we always have French toast or pancakes, eggs and bacon or sausage…so you tell us what you want.
+Breakfast is to order.
+There are always hot and cold cereals, breads, a fresh baked pastry and fresh fruit but there is always a specialty item each day, such as eggs benedict and we always have French toast or pancakes, eggs and bacon or sausage…so you tell us what you want.

 This is the time Kurt makes his way throughout the room asking everyone what they want to do for the day.
 We offer guided hiking right from the ranch or you can Fly fish in the Taylor Fork creek on the ranch or across the road from the ranch in the Gallatin River.
 If you prefer the quiet, secluded enjoyment of your own private cabin porch with a good book and glass of wine or cup of coffee you can do that too!
 Our riding program is what we are so known for and that is probably one of the reasons you are going to book with us!
 Kurt will sit down with you at breakfast and ask you what you want to do for the day, but what does that mean?
 If you are planning on riding do you want to go for a half or full day?
 Morning and afternoon rides are about two hours and all day rides range from 3-8 hours in length.
 Do you want to take a lunch or come back and have lunch at the ranch?
 Do you want to stay flat following a creek, climb and end up at a Mountain lake, to the top of a mountain with a view, up and back, or leave at one place and end up at another?
 My returns usually have an idea of where they want to go and tell Kurt this at breakfast.
 We do not have a signup sheet or a schedule of rides.
 You tell us what you want to do and believe it or not he generally makes it happen!
 If you have no idea (which some guests don’t) Kurt is incredible about choosing a ride that you will enjoy.
 What about horses?
 Well Kurt and I pick your horses.
 We have everyone from beginners to experienced trainers that visit our ranch.
 We pride ourselves in our horses and our horse program.
 Our horses are ranch raised and we know them inside and out.
 Most of the time we do a good job on picking the perfect horse for our guests.
 We ride on close to 100 different trails, we run three trucks and trailers daily, we are outfitters in Yellowstone National Park, and we ride anywhere from 6,500’-10,000’ in elevation.